 Whatever stage of hepatitis C you have, follow these guidelines to avoid causing damage to your liver from medications:

-- Share a list of all your prescription and non-prescription medications with all your doctors.
+- Share a list of all your prescription and over-the-counter drugs with all your doctors.

-- Make sure all your doctors know that you have hepatitis C.
+- Make sure all your doctors know you have hep C.

 - Take as few medications as possible.

-- Carefully read labels of non-prescription medications.
-For example, Tylenol (acetaminophen) is present in many cold and flu medications and in most pain medications labeled "non-aspirin."
+- Carefully read the ingredient list of over-the-counter drugs.
+Acetaminophen is in many cold and flu medications and in most painkillers labeled "non- aspirin."

-- Never take more of a medication than is recommended by your doctor.
-Also, do not take your medication for a longer period of time than your doctor recommends.
+- Never take more of a medication, or for a longer period of time, than your doctor recommends.